bangerang-rob/About/README.md

 Hi 👋 My name is Robin
 ================================

-Sr. Operations Manager | Data Analyst at Heart
+Sr. Operations Manager | Software Geek at Heart
 -------------------------

 * 🌍  Based in Germany